Archipiélago de Juan Fernández National Park: Flora

 There are 209 native species of vascular plants in the park, approximately 150 of which are flowering plants and 50 are ferns.
 There are 126 species (62 percent) that are endemic, with 12 endemic genera and one endemic family, Lactoridaceae.
 Many plants are characteristic of the Antarctic flora, and are related to plants found in southern South America, New Zealand and Australia.
 Vegetation zones generally correspond to elevation, with grasslands and shrublands at lower elevations, tall and montane forests at middle elevations, and shrublands at the highest elevations.
 The two main islands have somewhat distinct plant communities.

 Alejandro Selkirk Island is mostly covered with grassland from 0 to 400 m, interspersed with wooded ravines (quebradas), home to dry forests of Myrceugenia and Zanthoxylum fagara.
 From 400 m to 600 m are lower montane forests, with upper montane forest from 600 m to 950 m.
 The treeline is at approximately 950 m, above which is alpine shrubland and grassland, dominated by temperate Magellanic vegetation such as Acaena, Dicksonia, Drimys, Empetrum, Gunnera, Myrteola, Pernettya, and Ugni.
 On Robinson Crusoe, grasslands predominate from 0 to 100 m; introduced shrubs from 100 m to 300 m; tall forests from 300 m to 500 m; montane forests from 500 m to 700 m, with dense tree cover of Cuminia fernandezia, Fagara, and Rhaphithamnus venustus; tree fern forests from 700 m to 750 m, and brushwood forests above 750 m.
 Santa Clara is covered with grassland.

 One of the main predators of endemic vegetable species, and responsible for the great extensions of grassland, is the Juan Fernández Goat.
 These were originally domestic goats left behind by the first explorers which became feral, recovering some of the characteristics of wild goats (Capra aegagrus).
 CONAF carries out ongoing work to control this and other invasive species, including mice, rats, true thrushes, sparrow and feral cats.

-Three endemic species dominate the montane forests of the archipelago: Drimys confertifolia on both main islands; Myrceugenia fernandeziana on Robinson Crusoe; and M. schulzei on Alexander Selkirk.
+Three endemic species dominate the montane forests of the archipelago: Drimys confertifolia on both main islands; Nothomyrcia fernandeziana on Robinson Crusoe; and Myrceugenia schulzei on Alexander Selkirk.
 Endemic tree fern species of southern hemisphere genus Dicksonia (D. berteriana on Robinson Crusoe and D. externa on Alexander Selkirk) and the endemic genus Thyrsopteris (T. elegans) are the predominant species in the tree-fern forests.
 An endemic species of sandalwood, Santalum fernandezianum, was overexploited for its fragrant wood, has not been seen since 1908, and is believed extinct.
 The Chonta palm (Juania australis) is endangered.